Billy54/chat-away/README.md

 NodeJs/express
 MongoDB for data and session storage,
-Passport and Jwt for user authentication/authorization, SocketIO for real time feature.
+Passport and Jwt for user authentication/authorization, SocketIO for real time communication.

 Design Patterns:
-Factory , observer
+Factory, observer.

+Tests:
+Currently in development , will add soon

 Main Use cases: